python-trio/trio/docs/source/reference-core.rst

 out of memory.
 And well before we run out of memory, our latency on handling individual messages will become abysmal.
-For example, at the one minute mark, the producer is sending message ~600, but the producer is still processing message ~60.
+For example, at the one minute mark, the producer is sending message ~600, but the consumer is still processing message ~60.
 Message 600 will have to sit in the channel for ~9 minutes before the consumer catches up and processes it.